thiagodp/concordialang/contributing.md

 We're always looking for more opinions on discussions in the issue tracker.
 It's a good opportunity to influence the future direction of Concordia.

-The [`question` label](https://github.com/concordialang/concordialang/labels/question) is a good place to find ongoing discussions.
+The [`question` label](https://github.com/thiagodp/concordialang/labels/question) is a good place to find ongoing discussions.

 ### Write code

 You can use issue labels to discover issues you could help out with:

-* [`blocked` issues](https://github.com/concordialang/concordialang/labels/blocked) need help getting unstuck
+* [`blocked` issues](https://github.com/thiagodp/concordialang/labels/blocked) need help getting unstuck
-* [`bug` issues](https://github.com/concordialang/concordialang/labels/bug) are known bugs we'd like to fix
+* [`bug` issues](https://github.com/thiagodp/concordialang/labels/bug) are known bugs we'd like to fix
-* [`enhancement` issues](https://github.com/concordialang/concordialang/labels/enhancement) are features we're open to including
+* [`enhancement` issues](https://github.com/thiagodp/concordialang/labels/enhancement) are features we're open to including
-* [`performance` issues](https://github.com/concordialang/concordialang/labels/performance) track ideas on how to improve AVA's performance
+* [`performance` issues](https://github.com/thiagodp/concordialang/labels/performance) track ideas on how to improve Concordia's performance

-The [`help wanted`](https://github.com/concordialang/concordialang/labels/help%20wanted) and [`good for beginner`](https://github.com/concordialang/concordialang/labels/good%20for%20beginner) labels are especially useful.
+The [`help wanted`](https://github.com/thiagodp/concordialang/labels/help%20wanted) and [`good for beginner`](https://github.com/thiagodp/concordialang/labels/good%20for%20beginner) labels are especially useful.

-You may find an issue is assigned, or has the [`assigned` label](https://github.com/concordialang/concordialang/labels/assigned).
+You may find an issue is assigned, or has the [`assigned` label](https://github.com/thiagodp/concordialang/labels/assigned).
 Please double-check before starting on this issue because somebody else is likely already working on it.

-We'd like to fix [`priority` issues](https://github.com/concordialang/concordialang/labels/priority) first.
-We'd love to see progress on [`low-priority` issues](https://github.com/concordialang/concordialang/labels/low%20priority) too. [`future` issues](https://github.com/concordialang/concordialang/labels/future) are those that we'd like to get to, but not anytime soon.
+We'd like to fix [`priority` issues](https://github.com/thiagodp/concordialang/labels/priority) first.
+We'd love to see progress on [`low-priority` issues](https://github.com/thiagodp/concordialang/labels/low%20priority) too. [`future` issues](https://github.com/thiagodp/concordialang/labels/future) are those that we'd like to get to, but not anytime soon.
 Please check before working on these since we may not yet want to take on the burden of supporting those features.

-If you're updating dependencies, please make sure you use npm@5.6.0 and commit the updated `package-lock.json` file.
+If you're updating dependencies, please make sure you commit the updated `package-lock.json` file.

 ## Submitting an issue